Who Is Rupert Murdoch?

 While still awaiting approval of his massive deal with Disney, Murdoch sought to increase 21st Century Fox's stake in the U.K.-based Sky News.
 However, that transaction faced a roadblock from politicians and regulators over concerns about 21st Century Fox's monopoly on the British news market, despite the company's insistence that Sky News would retain editorial independence.

-Rupert Murdoch married Patricia Booker in 1956.
+Murdoch married Patricia Booker in 1956.
 They had a daughter, Prudence, before divorcing in 1965.
-He married Anna Torv in 1967, and they had four children before eventually divorcing in 1999.
+He married Anna Torv in 1967, and they had three children before eventually divorcing in 1999.
 Only 17 days after his second divorce, Murdoch married his third wife, Wendi Deng.
 They have two children.

 Murdoch filed for divorce from Deng in June 2013, citing that the "relationship between husband and wife had broken down irretrievably" in court papers.
 The news of the split came as a surprise to some, but there were some rumors of trouble in the marriage in recent years.
 The divorce became final in 2014.